karimbounekhla/princeton-algorithms/README.md

 ## Week 2 - Queues

-The goal of this assignment was to implement a deque (double-ended queue and a randomized queue) implementing the following API's
+The goal of this assignment was to program a deque (double-ended queue) and a randomized queue implementing the following API's (respectively):

 ```
 public class Deque<Item> implements Iterable<Item> {